 Again, she thumbs the surface seeking to find an aberration, coruscations, a fault of some kind, something but there is nothing, it is as perfect an object as conceivable.

-Thoughts of her parents, dad sitting still like a privet bush in a home for suffers from dementia, mum a small potted plant on a plot near Belfast.
+Thoughts of her parents, dad sitting still like a privet bush in a home for sufferers of dementia, mum a small potted plant on a plot near Belfast.
 Her death from Chronic Obstructive Pulmonary Disease long years past.
 Whilst she lived and breathed, each month her breaths more painful than the previous, she fiercely denied her condition to have been caused by the twenty Carrolls Number 1’s she smoked every day of every month of every year for the past forty years.
 She insisted it had been caused by working in the ammunition plant during the war.
 “Feckin’ British bastards,” declared her father, a man from Sligo, to which her ma would start singing Blake’s Jerusalem as a way of response.
 Not even the doctors could convince her otherwise.
 “It was all that asbestos,” she gasped through her shivering lungs.

 Her sister had married that Englishman, a dentist, grasping at his success as by means of escaping their dreary lives spent in Lurgan.
 When Mary, her older sibling, informed her parents that she and her husband were moving to London.
 “Diúl mo bód” snarled her father raising his fattening forefinger to his daughter and her looneyp.